The Beginners Guide to Incorporating Technology in Your Classroom

 WebQuests provide students with classroom-based guides to use the internet for critical thinking and research purposes.
-In a WebQuest, the instructor creates a simple website (often utilizing Teacherweb or Questgarden) with the purpose of accomplishing a particular task.
+In a WebQuest, the instructor creates a simple website (often utilizing Questgarden) with the purpose of accomplishing a particular task.
 She then directs the students to her own pre-selected sources on the internet to accomplish said task.
 The appropriate process and method of evaluation are also laid out clearly for everyone involved.
 WebQuests avoid the practice of broad information gathering in favor of practical information use.

 Virtual Field Trips

 Virtual Field Trips allow classes to experience environments they might otherwise not get a chance to see on their own.
 Seek out relevant trips from such varied places as the Louvre to Mount Everest to outer space.
 Pictures, videos and/or interactive activities are combined for an entertaining and educational venture.
 Of course, a big upside to these activities is money and time saved.
 That said, their quality can vary; a little research will be necessary to make sure the virtual field trip hits all of your personal standards.

 Google Lit Trips offer students the opportunity to virtually follow the path of literary characters in a fun multimedia experience.
 Ready-made lit trips are available which incorporate 3d satellite imagery, multimedia information, and linked references.
 Students can “fly” from place to place while reading a story, giving a deeper, more culturally significant understanding of the narrative.
 Check out Google Lit Trips for numerous examples.